shanepack/miniCSC/README.md

 ## LXPLUS Access & Data Aquisition:

-  Accessing LXPLUS and getting setup to properly perform DAQ and retrieve data from tests ran on the miniCSCs can be a bit tricky, so we highly reccommend following [our step-by-step setup guide available on the 'CSCProto@904' TWiki page.](https://twiki.cern.ch/twiki/bin/view/CMS/DAQminiCSC)
+  Accessing LXPLUS and getting setup to properly perform DAQ and retrieve data from tests run on the miniCSCs can be a bit tricky, so we highly recommend following [our step-by-step setup guide available on the 'CSCProto@904' TWiki page.](https://twiki.cern.ch/twiki/bin/view/CMS/DAQminiCSC)

   > [!TIP]
   >  _If you're unfamiliar with Linux terminal commands, it's recommended to refer to this [cheat sheet](https://www.guru99.com/linux-commands-cheat-sheet.html)!_